-Mr. Bergman is a business trial attorney, with broad experience in areas including complex commercial litigation, financial services litigation, bankruptcy and restructuring, securities fraud, ERISA and other fiduciary litigation, trademark infringement litigation, litigation concerning the enforcement of employee restrictive covenants, and defamation defense.
+Mr. Bergman is a business trial attorney, with broad experience in areas including complex commercial litigation, financial services litigation, bankruptcy and restructuring, accounting and securities fraud, directors and officers liability, ERISA and other fiduciary litigation, intellectual property litigation, litigation concerning the enforcement of employee restrictive covenants, and defamation defense.
 His clients range from individuals and family owned businesses to financial institutions, publicly owned companies, national accounting and consulting firms, and government agencies.
-He has tried cases in courts around the country involving claims such as breach of contract, fraud, and breach of fiduciary duty, and has also resolved many cases through arbitration and mediation.
+He has tried cases in courts around the country, and has also resolved many cases through arbitration and mediation.

-Acted as lead debtor’s counsel in successful chapter 11 bankruptcy of a substantial Illinois automobile parts manufacturer.
+Acted as lead debtor’s counsel in successful chapter 11 bankruptcy of a large Illinois automobile parts manufacturer.

 Represented the Federal Deposit Insurance Corporation in its role as receiver of a failed bank in a successful mediation of the FDIC’s claims of breach of fiduciary duty against the bank’s officers and directors.

 Successfully defended an Italian manufacturer of complex machinery in a federal action brought by a U.S. customer who alleged fraud and breaches of performance warranties, and claimed over $20 million in damages.

 Successfully defended a national beer importer in a federal jury trial in which a rival sought damages and attorneys’ fees for alleged tortious interference with its contract with a German brewery, violations of the Sherman Act, and violations of Florida’s beer distributors’ franchise act.

 Represented a “Big Four” accounting firm in a lawsuit against departing employees involving clams of breach of restrictive covenants and violation of the federal Computer Fraud and Abuse Act.